 Apple reiterated its plan to generate 60 percent of the Maiden facility’s power itself, through a large deployment of fuel cells at the site and a 100-acre solar farm located across the street.
 Fuel cells are able to turn biogases, which can be taken from sources such as landfills, into electricity.

 The company provided additional detail today, saying it is finishing the purchase of a 150-acre site, two miles away.
 Once these projects are completed, Apple will generate 124 million kilowatt-hours of power a year, enough to power 10,874 homes.

 The remaining 40 percent of power needed at the Maiden data center will come from providers of renewable energy in the region, Oppenheimer said.

 Apple is installing solar panels from San Jose, California- based SunPower Corp.
-(SPWR) at the 100-acre site, he said.
+(SPWR:US) at the 100-acre site, he said.
 It is using fuel cells from Bloom Energy Corp., a closely held company based in Sunnyvale, California.

 While Apple’s California data center doesn’t generate power on-site, it will use only renewable sources by February 2013, he said.
 The Oregon facility will open using only renewable energy, Oppenheimer said.

 Greenpeace in a report last month singled out Apple, Amazon.com Inc. and Twitter Inc. for not using enough clean energy.
 The report gave better grades to Google Inc., Yahoo!
 Inc. and Facebook Inc. -- all companies that have facilities powered in part by renewable sources such as water and wind, according to Greenpeace.